AhmadHirthani/learning-journal/README.md

 For the pre line we use four hash tags before the world #### Headers Example  because we want to use the header number four.

 ### EMOJIs:
-Thanks to Markdown, we can also write Emojis by typing EMOJICODE between two colons
+Thanks to Markdown, we can also write Emojis by typing EMOJICODE between two colons.

 #### EMOJI Example:
 :+1: The code +1 generate the like thumb.